 In addition, our business practices are subject to review by various state insurance and health care regulatory authorities and federal regulatory authorities.
-There has been increased scrutiny by these regulators of the managed health care companies' business practices, including claims payment practices and utilization management practices.
+There has been increased scrutiny by these regulators of the managed health care companies' business practices, including allegations of anticompetitive and unfair business activities, claims payment practices and utilization management practices.
 We have been and continue to be subject to such reviews.
 Some of these have resulted in fines and could require changes in some of our practices and could also result in additional fines or other sanctions.